warrendfisher/o365-calendar-exporter/README.md

 In order to generate and authorise your API access to Office365 use the following link:

 > To be documented and confirmed
+Follow this link:
+ [Use the Microsoft Graph API] (https://docs.microsoft.com/en-us/graph/use-the-api)

+ - First register

+ [Register your app with the Azure AD v2.0 endpoint] (https://docs.microsoft.com/en-us/graph/auth-register-app-v2) Sign in with your Office 365 account and follow the wizard to register your app.

+ -